markstanl/Advent_of_Code_2023/README.md

 Made by [Eric Watlst](http://was.tl/)

 As of now, all of my code will be in java.
-None of the specific problems will be referenced in the file, but the title will refer to each problem
+None of the specific problems will be referenced in the file, but the title will refer to each problem, and the method will describe the logic to the solution